 6. In addition to the above, the method used to determine prices of financial instruments for trading in scenarios should be compared to actual initial market prices.
 In addition to comparisons to initial market prices, there should be testing of the pricing models that are used to determine subsequent prices when scenarios involve trading financial instruments.
 This testing should consider historical relationships.
 For example, if a method is used where recent volatility in the scenario is one of the determinants of prices for trading in that scenario, then that model should approximate actual historic prices in similar circumstances in history.

-7. The company may also consider historical experience for similar current or past hedging programs on similar products to support the error factor or Index Credit Hedge Margin determined for the projection.
+7. The company may also consider historical experience for similar current or past hedging programs on similar products to support the error factor or index credit hedge margin determined for the projection.

 Section 10: Guidance and Requirements for Setting Contract Holder Behavior Prudent Estimate Assumptions